Making payments to industry placement students

 Industry placements are about providing students with high-quality, meaningful training, not work.

-Industry placement students are not entitled to a salary because the placement is part of a course of further education, in line with the National Minimum Wage Regulations 2015.
+Industry placement students are not entitled to a salary because the placement is part of a course of further education, in line with the National Minimum Wage in 2021.
 There is no legal requirement or expectation that students will be paid.

 However, you can pay students if you want to.
 The goal is to help as many students and employers as possible to benefit from industry placements and to prevent students facing any avoidable costs.